 - "Majority" is the trigger for consent.
 When the exam describes a partnership scenario, focus on whether the change exceeds 50% of the partnership interests.

-Advisers generally may not charge fees based on a share of capital gains or capital appreciation.
+Advisers generally may not charge fees based on a share of capital gains or capital appreciation (the performance-fee restriction in the IAA).

-Exception for qualified clients (Securities and Exchange Commission (SEC) Rule 205-3):
+Exception for qualified clients (Securities and Exchange Commission (SEC) qualified-client thresholds):

 | Qualified Client Test | Threshold |